kestra-io/docs/content/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra.md

 ![vscode_editor](/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra/vscode_editor.png)

-## 8. Auto-suggestion for task type
+## 8. Autocompletion

-When you become a bit used-to to Kestra, you create the new flow, and start typing out your tasks.
-While you know that you want to write the task pertaining to certain third party plugin, it can become difficult to memorize the actual task type.
-But going to the plugin documentation every time just to get the task type is pretty time consuming and exhausting.
-Kestra has an ultimate solution to this problem.
-After typing out `task: `, you can start typing out any part of the type content like the plugin name, and you would get auto-suggestions containing what you have typed.
+When you become used to Kestra, you create the new flow and start typing out your tasks.
+While you know that you want to write the task pertaining to certain third-party plugins, it can become difficult to memorize the actual task type.
+But going to the plugin documentation every time just to get the task type is pretty time-consuming and exhausting.

+Kestra has an elegant solution to this problem.
+After typing out `task: `, you can start typing out any part of the type content, like the plugin name, and you will get auto-suggestions containing what you have typed.
 This has saved multiple minutes of my time on a daily basis.

 ![task_type_autosuggestion](/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra/task_type_autosuggestion.png)